ARMFlow: AutoRegressive MeanFlow for Online 3D Human Reaction Generation: Preliminary

 \section{{Preliminary}}

 MeanFlow \cite{geng2025mean} is a recently proposed generative paradigm that aims to produce high-fidelity samples with only a single inference step.
 Unlike traditional Flow Matching (FM) \cite{flowmatching,rectifiedflow} approaches, which learn the instantaneous velocity field by estimating the continuous trajectory between data and noise distributions through numerous integration steps, MeanFlow instead models the mean velocity over the entire trajectory.
 Specifically, instead of computing the instantaneous flow $\mathbf{v}(x, t)$ at each time step, MeanFlow evaluates the average transport velocity between any two points $r$ and $t$ in the field.
 This simplification allows the model to generate samples by a single-step integration of the mean field from $r=0$ (noise) to $t=1$ (data), substantially reducing inference time while maintaining strong generative quality.
-Our method builds upon {MeanFlow}, which predicts an {average velocity field} that bridges a Gaussian noise distribution and the target motion distribution, enabling efficient offline reaction generation with controllable conditioning and single-step inference.
+Our method builds upon {MeanFlow}, enabling efficient reaction generation with single-step inference.
 Given an instantaneous velocity field $v(z_\tau,\tau)$, the average velocity between timesteps $r$ and $t$ is defined as: which captures the cumulative dynamics over the interval $[r,t]$ and provides a smooth approximation of trajectory evolution.
 Differentiating both sides using the Leibniz rule yields the training objective:

 where $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator to stabilize optimization.
 The Jacobian--vector products (JVPs) for $\partial_z u_{\theta}$ and $\partial_t u_{\theta}$ are computed via automatic differentiation, avoiding explicit Jacobian construction and reducing memory overhead while maintaining accurate gradient signals.
 Unlike conventional flow-based methods that uniformly sample timestep pairs, we adopt a \emph{biased sampling strategy} where a proportion of pairs satisfy $r = t$.
 This allocation strengthens the learning of the instantaneous velocity $v(z_t,t)$, improves convergence, and enhances fidelity for high-frequency motion components, which are critical for reactive behaviors.
-A key advantage of MeanFlow is {single-step inference}, eliminating iterative refinement:
+A key advantage of MeanFlow is {single-step inference}, eliminating iterative refinement, which drastically reduces inference cost compared to multi-step diffusion or flow-based models, making it suitable for large-scale generation.